pyroscope/rtorrent-ps/README.rst

 Reattach with ``docker attach rtps-on-stretch``, then enter ``Ctrl-A r`` to refresh the ``tmux`` screen.

+If you want to do that directly via SSH from a remote machine, call ``ssh -t YOU@HOST "docker attach rtps-on-stretch"`` and then refresh with ``Ctrl-A r``.

 Another use for such a container instance, besides taking a first look, is trying out experimental configurations, without any impact on your main installation.